korchasa/remote-job-scout/documents/design.md

 - **Modularity:** Separation into services, controllers, types, utilities
 - **Privacy:** All settings stored locally in browser
 - **Reliability:** Graceful error handling and validation
+- **Containerization:** Docker-based development with automatic detection and fallback
 - **Extensibility:** Modular architecture for easy addition of new features

 ## 9. Future Extensions